Annual Reviews (publisher): Expansion

 In 1938, Annual Reviews and the American Physiological Society agreed to collaborate to create a new journal.
 The first volume of the Annual Review of Physiology was published in 1939, with the help of Victor E. Hall as assistant editor.
 Although the original intent was to be international in scope, the first European editors were not included until 1948, following World War II.

 A third journal, the Annual Review of Microbiology, was created in 1947 under the editorship of Charles E. Clifton.
 The increased volume of printing was not feasible for Stanford University Press, so printing of the Annual Review of Physiology, the Annual Review of Microbiology and later volumes of the Annual Review of Biochemistry was contracted out to the George Banta Company of Menasha, Wisconsin.

 The Annual Reviews journals were recommended to teachers and librarians as well as scientists.
 In the 1950s, titles in medicine, psychology, plant physiology, physical chemistry, nuclear and particle science, and entomology were added.
 Stanford University began to have a serious space shortage, which resulted in Annual Reviews constructing a new office building in nearby Palo Alto, California in 1956.
 After Santa Clara County used eminent domain to take the property at 231 Grant Avenue, Annual Reviews moved again in 1968, to 4139 El Camino Way, Palo Alto.

 By 1982, 24 titles were being published by Annual Reviews.
-After becoming editor-in-chief in 1995, Samuel Gubins oversaw both a further expansion of journal titles and the first electronic publishing of Annual Reviews journals.
+After becoming editor-in-chief in 1995, Samuel Gubins oversaw both a further expansion of journal titles and the first electronic publishing of AR journals.
 The Annual Review of Sociology and the Annual Review of Medicine were the first to be published electronically, in 1996.
 In 2002, the publisher's entire publication history, covering 70 years and approximately 475,000 pages and 5,400 images, was digitized.
 The thirtieth journal title was published in 2000.
 Another 22 titles were added between 2005 and 2019.
-As of 2021, Annual Reviews has published 52 journals under 64 title variants.
+As of 2021, AR has published 52 journals under 64 title variants.
 Only one, the Annual Review of Computer Science, is no longer in publication.